Nishan-k/Anomaly-Detection-in-Transactions-using-Python/README.md

 It then flags transactions as anomalies if the amount is greater than the mean plus sigma times the standard deviation or less than the mean minus sigma times the standard deviation.
 Anomalous transactions are labeled with a new column Is_Anomaly (True for anomalies, False for normal transactions).
 The function also generates a scatter plot, visually indicating anomalies, with the total count of flagged anomalies displayed in the title.
+Here, we can pass the value of sigma as a parameter.

-So, the resulting graph would look like this:
+So, the resulting graph would look like this when sigma=3:

 ![alt text](images/image9.png)